A Week on Jeju Island: Volcanoes, Black Pork, and Women of the Sea

 Day 6: Jeju's Quirky Side

 Jeju has an absurd number of themed museums.
-Love Land (an erotic sculpture park, 12,000 KRW), Teddy Bear Museum, Hello Kitty Island, Ripley's Believe It or Not — the list goes on.
+Love Land (an erotic sculpture park, 12,000 KRW), the Teddy Bear Museum, Hello Kitty Island, Ripley's Believe It or Not — the list goes on.

 Verdict: The Haenyeo Museum is Jeju's most important cultural site after Hallasan.
 Dongmun Market is the best dinner spot.

-Day 7: Departure and the Regret List
+Day 7: Departure and the Wish List

-Didn't get to: Udo Island (a small island off the east coast famous for peanut ice cream), the Jusangjeolli Columns (hexagonal basalt columns on the south coast), and at least 20 more Olle Trail sections.
+A week still won't cover it.
+Save for next time: Udo Island (a small island off the east coast famous for peanut ice cream), the Jusangjeolli Columns (hexagonal basalt columns on the south coast), and at least 20 more Olle Trail sections.

-Would I Go Back?
+Should You Go Back?

 Four days is the minimum.
 A week is right.
 And bringing an appetite is non-negotiable.
 For more, check out our detailed guide to Jeju Island.